 Mindfullness 101 - From the Perspective of a Songstress

-For as long as I have been songwriting, I have had some kind of mindfulness practice, or ritual if you will, that assists me in staying grounded when life gets shaky.
+For as long as I have been songwriting, I have had some kind of mindfulness practice, or ritual that assists me in staying grounded when life gets shaky.
 OR, for when I'm so wrapped up in my own dramarama, I forget to see the rest of the world at large.
 My path began in college when I met my first teacher and studied a variety of mind-body training methods.
 I was so tripped out at the fact that you could feel all HD without smoking an 8th of weed that I moved forward to getting my certification in Kundalini Yoga and Meditation.
 Here I am today.
-In my 30's living in Nashville where I write and perform my music, teach Yoga and Mindful Living (from the perspective of a Songstress).
+In my 30's living in Nashville where I write and perform my music, teach Yoga and mindful living.
 It is my hope that by sharing some of the stuff that works for me, it will inspire you and other creative types to pave their own path to mindfulness, create balance, and live life on purpose.

 Here is a very simple and cool meditation that quickly calms the minds if you're feeling like your minds all spun out like a wackadoo and need some grounding.